turingschool/backend-curriculum-site/module1/lessons/introduction_to_modules.markdown

 1. What do you know about modules already?
 If little, what would you guess modules are all about?
 2. Golf and basketball both use a ball.
 But if you're on a basketball court and ask for "the ball", no one is going to throw you a golf ball.
 Why?
 If you were as dumb as a computer, why would a golf ball be an acceptable response?
+If you asked   what color is the ball?
+How do you know what the answer is vs the computer?

 ### Namespacing

 Namespacing works for both classes and modules.
 We'll be implementing it with modules today.

 Let's look at some code.
+Student Type 1
+`touch student_1.rb`
 ```ruby
 class Student
   def cast_spell